deeztek/Hermes-Secure-Email-Gateway/README.md

 - **As a gateway** in front of an existing mail solution (in-house Exchange / Postfix, Google Workspace, Microsoft 365).
 Hermes scans, filters, encrypts, and relays mail to your backend.
 - **As a full mail server** with built-in mailbox hosting, webmail, file sync, calendars, and contacts.
 No external mail backend required.
-- **As a hybrid** &mdash; gateway for some domains AND mail server for others on the same install.
+- **As a hybrid**: gateway for some domains AND mail server for others on the same install.
 Relay (gateway) domains and mailbox (mail server) domains coexist in a single Hermes deployment.

 This Docker Edition packages the entire stack as a set of containers managed by Docker Compose, replacing the legacy bare-metal Ubuntu installer with a portable, reproducible deployment.

 > **Looking for a managed version?** Hermes is self-hosted by design.
-If you want to support development and get vendor support, see [Pro pricing](https://www.hermesseg.io/pricing/) &mdash; per-server licensing, no per-mailbox fees.
+If you want to support development and get vendor support, see [Pro pricing](https://www.hermesseg.io/pricing/): per-server licensing, no per-mailbox fees.

 ## Editions